robP22/FileOrganizer_v0.0.1/README.md

-﻿# FileOrganizer v0.0.1
+﻿# AutoOrg v0.1.0

 A **privacy-focused, cross-platform desktop application** for organizing and unorganizing files with intelligent metadata-based categorization and flexible organization strategies.

 ## Overview

-FileOrganizer provides a clean, intuitive GUI for managing file organization workflows.
+AutoOrg provides a clean, intuitive GUI for managing file organization workflows.
 Built with **zero data collection** and **local-only processing**, all operations happen entirely on your device.
 The application features both organization (structuring messy directories) and unorganizing (flattening organized structures) capabilities with real-time progress tracking and comprehensive error handling.

 ### Privacy & Security Features
 - **Local-Only Processing**: All operations happen entirely on your device